jmahler/ldd/README.md

 # INDEX

+(in order from simple to more complex)

-  - hello - the simplest driver, just prints a message
+  - hello - "Hello, World" driver, prints a message on load/unload printk, module_init, module_exit

+  - param - hello but with a parameter

+  - data - read/write a fixed chunk of data
+		read, write, kmalloc, chrdev, alloc_chrdev_region(), cdev_init(),
+		cdev_add()

 ## Required Packages